jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=infinispan/cache-container=<cache-container name>/local-cache=<local-cache name>/store=file:read-attribute(name=path)`

 ## syntax of the operation to get the `infinispan` `cache-container` `local-cache` `store` `file` `preload`
-if true, when the cache starts, data stored in the cache store will be `pre-loaded` into memory. this is particularly useful when data in the cache store will be needed immediately after startup and you want to avoid cache operations being delayed as a result of loading this data lazily. can be used to provide a `warm-cache` on startup, however there is a performance penalty as startup time is affected by this process. get the `infinispan` `cache-container` `local-cache` `store` `file` `preload` attribute.
+if true, when the cache starts, data stored in the cache store will be `pre-loaded` into memory. this is particularly useful when data in the cache store will be needed immediately after startup and you want to avoid cache operations being delayed as a result of loading this data lazily. can be used to provide a '`warm-cache`' on startup, however there is a performance penalty as startup time is affected by this process. get the `infinispan` `cache-container` `local-cache` `store` `file` `preload` attribute.
 `/subsystem=infinispan/cache-container=<cache-container name>/local-cache=<local-cache name>/store=file:read-attribute(name=preload)`